gmmorris/meze-docs/manipulating_children.md

 The forEach() method executes a provided function once per element in the Children data structure.

 #### cloneWithProps(children : Children | [], props : Object | () => Object) => Children
+The cloneWithProps() function creates a new Children data structure with the results of cloning each component instance it contains.
+Each clone will have its own props extended with the *props* argument.

 #### reduce(children : Children | [], reducer : (reduciton, item, index) => any, initialValue) => any